 - Before daybreak, the Prussians had started to evacuate the right bank of the Moldau.
 On both hills, the guns were removed (across the Moldau for those on the Ziskaberg), batteries destroyed, siege-gear neatly gathered up, to go in wagons to Leitmeritz (present-day Litoměřice), then by boat to Dresden.

-- Baggage of Frederick's Corps posted on the right bank of the Moldau were sent to Brandeis, escorted by Fouqué Fusiliers.
+- The baggage of Frederick's Corps posted on the right bank of the Moldau was sent to Brandeis, escorted by Fouqué Fusiliers.

 - Grenzer light troops immediately occupied the Ziskaberg.